 This line is always used while programming behaviors and should be called before any connection with the device is made.

 Now you should be ready to use the Pyluos library and connect to your device.
-To do that you have to create a device object with your device address as argument.
+To do that, you have to create a device object with your device address as an argument.

 device = Device('address of the device')